ankesh-verma/PERL/FasTrack Tool Tracker/README.md

 ### <u>Objective</u>
  * Monitoring work order movement over its entire life cycle till production handover,
  * Data management with checks against PLM data and facilitation of tool history, inspection reports and tool handover reports,
- * SAP integration for Plan vs Actual Cost and Hour check for all work orders,
+ * <b>SAP integration</b> for Plan vs Actual Cost and Hour check for all work orders,
  * Introduction of panel level phase and cascade it to WO level phase with interdependency of stages  to follow established process
 ***
 ### Description